Short Chain Fatty Acids (SCFA’s) are byproducts of healthy gut microbes after interacting with dietary fiber.

 Fiber is ultimately essential for optimal flora activity - but start low and work up systematically.
 If one formula is not tolerated even in small amounts, try a different fiber and come back to the original at a later time.

-A poor tolerance to a formula may mean that inflammation and intestinal dysbiosis or overgrowth may still be high.
+Poor tolerance to a formula may mean that inflammation and intestinal dysbiosis or overgrowth may still be high.
 It may also mean that someone took too much too soon.

 Long-term, I recommend rotating products like these to continue to promote microbial and metabolite diversity in the gut and keep the system “guessing”.